CharlesKnell/consolidate-excel-worksheets/README.md

 01 Jul 24 - Create the output folder if it doesn't exist.

 ## Description
-This python program will consolidate/merge a large number of .xlsx Excel files, limited only by your computer's memory.
+This python program will consolidate/merge a large number of Excel (.xlsx) files, limited only by your computer's memory.

 ## Usage
 1. python must be installed.
 See (https://python.org)